Aqaba–Amman Water Desalination and Conveyance Project: Funding, economics and social impact

 The project is expected to cost over US$2.5 billion.
 The money will come from a mix of international donors, development banks, and private companies.
 The Jordanian Ministry of Water and Irrigation is in charge of the project, with help from organizations like the World Bank, the European Union, and countries in the Gulf Cooperation Council (GCC).
 By providing water for homes, businesses, farms, and tourism, the project will support economic growth, create jobs, and improve living conditions for millions of people in Jordan.

 On 15 May 2025 it was reported that Jordan’s Minister of Water and Irrigation, Raed Abu Saud, announced a major financial agreement with Italy to support the country’s national water carrier project, securing a €50 million soft loan and a €2 million grant.
 The initiative, backed by King Abdullah II’s diplomatic efforts with the EU, aims to address Jordan's water scarcity by providing 300 million cubic meters of desalinated water annually.

 Current status

-As of 2024, the project has finished its feasibility studies and environmental impact assessments.
-The process of selecting contractors is now in progress.
-Construction is expected to start in 2025, with the first phase ready by the end of the decade.
+As of 2026, the project has finished its feasibility studies and environmental impact assessments.
+Construction is expected to start in 2027, with the first phase ready by 2030.
 In January 2025, Jordan signed an initial agreement with the Meridiam-SUEZ group, marking an important step forward.
-The project’s construction and financing are moving ahead as planned, with strong support from international donors and organizations such as the US International Development Finance Corporation, USAID, the European Union, and the European Investment Bank.
+The project is supported by international development finance institutions such as the US International Development Finance Corporation, the US government, the European Union, Germany's KfW Group, France's AFD group, Italy, the European Bank for Reconstruction and Development (EBRD) and the European Investment Bank.